Skip to main content

 • answer - text from the image

-• id - id captcha, to allow reporting an error later via reportBad
+• id - captcha id, for the possibility to report an error later via reportBad

 .recognizeFromUrl()

-yield this.captcha.recognizeFromUrl(preset, url, overrides) - similar to the previous method, but the captcha will be loaded automatically via the link (url), without using a proxy
+yield this.captcha.recognizeFromUrl(preset, url, overrides) - similar to the previous method, but the captcha will be downloaded automatically via the link (url) without using a proxy

 .reportBad()